ManuelFte/Ubuntu-server-as-remote-PC/README.md

 ## Description

 Turns a VPS into a basic remote PC appropriate for downloading and streaming media at high speed.
-Essentially an automated version of [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-vnc-on-ubuntu-16-04), with multilple changes:
+Essentially an automated version of [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-vnc-on-ubuntu-16-04), with multiple changes:

 * LXDE instead of Xfce
 * Google Chrome ~~(because who uses Firefox nowadays)~~